RebeccaWam/WorkLine/README.md

 # WorkLine
-LifeHack 2023 Workplace Social Media Application
+LifeHack 2023 Workplace Social Media Application by People mover
+Caleb Chia and Rebecca Wam

 ## How to operate and deploy WorkLine
 1. Clone this github repository